-What is Product Management?
-Martin Eriksson defines product management as “the intersection between business, technology and user experience”.
+Martin Eriksson defines product management as “the intersection between business, technology, and user experience”.

 Source: Martin Eriksson

 UX – Product managers focus on the user experience and the relationship between user and company.
-He represents the customer inside the company.
-This means that he tests the product, talks to customers to get feedback and works closely together with the UX designers development team.
+He represents the customers inside the company.
+This means that he tests the product, talks to customers to get feedback, and works closely together with the UX designers’ development team.

 Technology – A product manager doesn’t have to be a developer but to make the right decisions he has to understand how a product gets built and how the technology works.
 This is especially important in agile projects where the product manager spends most of the time with the development team.

 “The job of a product manager is to discover a product that is valuable, usable, and feasible.” – Marty Cagan